aws-samples/sample-malaysia-secure-lz/cloudformation/readme.md

 This will be used for all of the organization users to access the AWS environment.
 1. Configure one of the accounts e.g. Shared Services account as the delegated administrator for IAM IDC.
 2. Configure these required IAM Permission Sets.
 (TODO: specify the permissions in table)
-    - LZA-ProductionSupport-Access
+    - SLZ-ProductionSupport-Access
-    - LZA-Developer-Access
+    - SLZ-Developer-Access
-    - LZA-Security-Access
+    - SLZ-Security-Access
 3. Configure the default identity directory to set MFA is required for all sign-ins.

 ## Configure AWS Security Services